Patient and Family Resources

 A cleft lip or palate can be diagnosed in utero as early as 13 weeks.
 A cleft lip can be seen on a regular ultrasound, but cleft palates may go undetected until birth, especially when the lip is not affected.
 When you get a diagnosis of a cleft lip or palate in utero it is important to realize you are not alone.
 Although your child’s journey will be different than most children their age, they will be okay.
 At the time of prenatal diagnosis, you should be immediately referred to a cleft team in your area who will be able to prepare for the care of your child even before they are born.

 A child born with cleft lip/palate in the United States could undergo multiple surgeries throughout their adolescence depending on severity.
-In a series of operations that ideally start at three months old and often stretch into young adulthood, surgeons close the cleft lip and cleft palate and work to shape the face and skull.
-Early surgeries focus on mitigating or eliminating the associated fundamental eating, breathing, and speech problems.
-Into adulthood, children born with cleft lip and palate may need further dental care, palate revisions, jaw surgery, rhinoplasty’s, or other secondary operations.
+In a series of operations that ideally start at three months old and often stretch into young adulthood, surgeons close the cleft lip and cleft palate and work to shape the face and skull (most adults born with cleft lip and palate report having over 20 operations).
+Early surgeries focus on mitigating or eliminating the associated fundamental eating, hearing, breathing, and speech problems.
+Into adulthood, children born with cleft lip and palate may need further dental care, otolaryngology, palate revisions, jaw surgery, rhinoplasty’s, or other secondary operations.

 Cuddles for Clefts is a non-profit organization providing Cuddle Packs for children who have a scheduled upcoming cleft-related surgery